This page documents known limitations of Cloud Storage and Transfer for on-premises.

 We expect that file names are Unicode-compatible and don't contain newlines.
 If your source directory contains file names with newlines, the file listing task for that directory will fail.

 If this occurs, replace any newlines in your file names and re-run the job.

 Supported file types

-non-regular file, such as a device, named pipe, or socket, it raises an
+encounters a non-regular file, such as a device, named pipe, or socket, it

 Empty directories are not created in Cloud Storage, because objects don't reside within subdirectories within a bucket.
 For more information, see Object name considerations.